AMSterling/little_esty_shop_bulk_discounts/doc/user_stories.md

 As an admin,
 When I visit the admin merchants index
-Then I see two sections, one for "Enabled Merchants" and one for "Disabled Merchants" And I see that each Merchant is listed in the appropriate section
+Then I see two sections, one for "1 Merchants" and one for "Disabled Merchants" And I see that each Merchant is listed in the appropriate section
 ```